Easter Sunday April 21st 2019 St Nicholas Church Gayton

-The cross that we wear and the cross that he bore gives us the light to walk out into the world and proclaim him Lord, It takes away the power of darkness, it takes away the things that we do wrong and leads us in to an eternal life.
+The cross that we wear and the cross that he bore gives us the light to walk out into the world and proclaim him Lord, It takes away the power of darkness, it takes away the things that we do wrong and leads us to an eternal life.

 It is a love proclaimed, God who sent his only Son to be with us to show his love for all his people.

-But Jesus gives us forgiveness, he gives us love, he gives us a light to shine in the world.
+And Jesus gives us forgiveness, he gives us love, he gives us a light to shine in the world.

-And let us always remember
+And let us always remember he said,

 I am here with you always, to the end of the age.

-Happy Easter and Alleluia Christ is Risen
+Happy Easter and Alleluia Christ is Risen.
+Amen

 Rev’d Sue Martin